raederan/apiminio/docs/index.md

 ## 💡 Project

-1. At 1st basic implementation of apiminio, handling buckets and files will be focused.
+1. [ ] At 1st basic implementation of apiminio, handling buckets and files will be focused.
+   1. [x] Create buckets
+   2. [x] List buckets
+   3. [x] Delete buckets
+   4. [x] Upload files
+   5. [ ] Download files
+   6. [x] Delete files
-2. MCP (Model Context Protocol) wrapped endpoints to enable usage for AI agent tools
+2. [x] MCP (Model Context Protocol) wrapped endpoints to enable usage for AI agent tools
+3. [ ] Customization of additional endpoints and MCP tools
-3. Security will be at the 2nd development stage using authenticated sessions by credentials as well as tokens.
+4. [ ] Security will be at the 2nd development stage using authenticated sessions by credentials as well as tokens.
-4. Certificate handling and TLS will be the 3rd level.
+5. [ ] Certificate handling and TLS will be the 3rd level.

 ## 🚦 Prerequisites